KFIZ (AM): KFIZ-TV

+Wisconsin Cablevision

 In November 1986, Wisconsin Cablevision & Radio Co., Inc. completed a merger by transferring the license for this station to Donald G. Jones and Wisconsin Cablevision Inc., a partnership doing business as the Wisconsin Cablevision Partnership.
 The deal was approved by the FCC on December 19, 1986, and the transaction was completed on December 28, 1986.
 In September 1987, the Cablevision Partnership made a deal to sell KFIZ to the Independence Broadcasting Wisconsin Corp.
 The deal was approved by the FCC on November 3, 1987, and the transaction was consummated on January 20, 1988.
+In the 1980s, as music listening shifted to FM radio, KFIZ reduced its music programs and increased spoken-word shows.
+It completed the transition to all talk by the 1990s.

 In June 1993, Independence Broadcasting Wisconsin Corp. contracted to sell this station to Lakeside Cablevision Limited Partnership (doing business as Star Cablevision, a forerunner business to Charter Communications's Wisconsin operations).
 The deal was approved by the FCC on August 24, 1993, and the transaction was consummated on September 30, 1993.

+Randy Hopper

-In January 1997, Lakeside Broadcasting Wisconsin Limited Partnership reached an agreement to sell KFIZ to current owner RBH Enterprises, Inc., which does business as Mountain Dog Media and is operated by former State Senator Randy Hopper.
+In January 1997, Lakeside Broadcasting Wisconsin Limited Partnership reached an agreement to sell KFIZ to current owner RBH Enterprises, Inc., which does business as Mountain Dog Media.
+It is operated by former State Senator Randy Hopper.
 The deal was approved by the FCC on January 23, 1997, and the transaction was consummated on the same day.

-Randal B. Hopper’s RBH Enterprises informed the FCC on October 21 that new FM translator W264DN/100.7 (Fond du Lac) is operating pursuant to construction permit program test authority.
-W264DN was granted during the FCC’s AM Revitalization effort to relay KFIZ/1450.
-The FM frequency has not yet been mentioned on KFIZ’s website or Facebook page.
+The station launched its FM translator station W264DN 100.7 MHz in late October 2021.
+The license was granted during the AM revitalization window.

+In 2022, Mountain Dog Media moved from its larger Winnebago Drive facility to a smaller facility in downtown.
+The older facility was outmoded and had a surplus of unutilized space originally built for the needs of sister television station KFIZ-TV (channel 34).
+It was re-used by Star Cablevision/Marcus Cable/Charter before the city's public access needs were reduced and Charter moved near the Interstate 41 frontage road as Fond du Lac became a major headend and call center for its Wisconsin operations.